 • Minors under 21 may not possess, use, transport, or cultivate marijuana, subject to a $100 fine for those 18 and older.
 Minors under 18 are subject to drug counseling or community service.

 • Possession of more than one ounce remains a misdemeanor punishable by $500 and/or six months in jail as at present.
 Other offenses, including cultivation of over six plants, transport of over an ounce, illegal sale or distribution for compensation, possession with intent to sell, etc., are downgraded from felonies to misdemeanors except in certain aggravating circumstances.

 • Owners may forbid the possession or use of marijuana on their property subject to normal tenant law for renters.

 • Employers may prohibit use of marijuana by their employees.

 Prior offenders: If you have been convicted for a marijuana felony or other offense that has been downgraded by Prop 64, you may petition the court to have your record changed to what it would be if Prop 64 had been in effect.

-If you would like to speak to us about how you can become involved with our foundation, submit your child to be a CannaKid or become a sponsored family, please submit the form below and one of our team members will contact you promptly.
-For orders and inquiries, please use the scheduling system to book an appointment to speak to one of our Patient Coordinators, or call us direct at 747-998-5585.
+If you would like to speak to us about how you can find our products, get dosing guidance, or volunteer, please submit the form below and one of our team members will contact you promptly.
+For dosing guidance and inquiries, please use the scheduling system to book an appointment to speak to one of our Patient Coordinators, or call us direct at 747-998-5585.

 By submitting you agree to the Terms of Service.
 You will receive periodic emails from Ryland Pharms and can update your email preferences at any time.